jm18443/Project-2/README.md

 Jordon Moses, Madison Lusane, Marquesia Atwater

 Project Description/Outline:
-A look into how heroes and villains within different hero univereses habe changed.
+A look into how heroes and villains within different hero univereses have changed in apeerances and creation.

 Findings
-- Is there a rising trend in characters that are among a gender or sexual minority within the last 10 years and Can we predict how many more will be created in the next 10 years?
+- We wanted to see if there was a rising trend in male characters within the last 10 years of our data set.
-- Finding if there is a remarkable distinction between good/bad characters from DC and Marvel comic books
+- We also wanted to review if there is a remarkable distinction between good/bad characters from DC and Marvel comic books.

 Datasets used